 The number one risk factor for infection and transmission is sharing needles for intravenous drug use.
-Most IV drug users become infected with HCV within one year of sharing needles.
+Most people who use IV drugs become infected with HCV within one year of sharing needles.
+Learn more.

-Although it is possible in theory, there is not enough evidence to confirm this as a risk factor.
-Attempts to obtain service connection by claiming air gun infection during military service have been controversial.
+There is not enough evidence to confirm this as a risk factor.
 Please see the Veterans Benefits Administration's letter on this issue.

 Household transmission of hepatitis C is extremely rare.
 Fewer than 1 in 1,000 family members or close acquaintances becomes infected each year through common, nonsexual contact with hepatitis C-infected persons.